jmalicki/repo-intel/docs/projects/01-project-selection/human-prompts/quality-assurance.md

 - [ ] Disagreements are resolved through discussion

 **Data Cross-Reference:**
-- [ ] Human decisions are validated against data
+- [ ] Human decisions are validated against automated data
+- [ ] Quality assessments are cross-referenced
 - [ ] Diversity assessments are verified
-- [ ] Quality assessments are cross-referenced
 - [ ] Data consistency is maintained

-**Representation Criteria Validation:**
+**Criteria Validation:**
-- [ ] All representation criteria are consistently applied
+- [ ] All selection criteria are consistently applied
 - [ ] Criteria interpretation is standardized
 - [ ] Decision rationale is documented
 - [ ] Criteria compliance is verified